ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 0.9.98.21 (3th December 2019) =
+* Improvement: Fonts support in all three designs one, two and three along with the swift Theme #1914
+* Improvement: Need to create Testimonial slider in AMP Page Builder #2960
+* Improvement: Need to create an optional option for the side menu when people click on the text the links should be dropped. links sub links #3428
+* Improvement: Need to make compatibility with this plugin Stop Generating Image Sizes #3851
+* Improvement: Improve Matemo analytics integration #3757
+* Fixed: Breadcrumb breaks when '/' is present in category name #3769
+* Fixed: Back to top button CSS loading twice in Design 1,2,3. #3835
+* Fixed: Removing trbidi attribute #3687
+* Fixed: Upgrade to AdsforWP button not working properly. #3681
+* Fixed: Tooltip alignment is missing in Advertisement #3625
+* Fixed: Media queries are removing automatically in media queries merging process #3797
+* Fixed: Excerpt on homepage is not working properly. #3866
+* Fixed: Author links are redirecting to AMP even when the Archives is turned off. #3875
+* Fixed: Issue related to image height and width #3857
+* Fixed: Gutenberg Gallery Images are not displayed correctly when any option is selected in WordPress Content Gallery. #3868
+* Fixed: Google Tag manager not firing properly #3826
+* Fixed: After Update AMP option panel design is changing #3877

 = 0.9.98.20 (27th November 2019) =
 * Fixed: Menu closer icon is getting overlapped by the header part of firefox web browser #3744
 * Fixed: Instagram TV videos are not rendering into AMP #3812